-The goal of this thesis is to ascertain the appropriateness of the use of ambient occlusion and silhouette edges for particle visualization.
-Appropriateness can be defined as both the affected quality of the visualization and the feasibility of the use of these systems.
+The goal of this thesis is to ascertain the effectiveness of the use of ambient occlusion and silhouette edges for particle visualization.
+Effectiveness is determined by simple observation and anecdotal feedback from domain scientists regarding the affected quality of the visualization and the feasibility of the use of these systems.